HCWDavid/HCWDavid.github.io/_posts/2020-09-30-database-management-system.md

 In the Filehandler, you have four additional functions: read a page, write a page, append a page, and get the total number of page.
 In context, a page is defined 4 KB which means 4096 (2^12) bytes each time you try to access a "page".
 It is used from a database perspective to create a level of readability and simplicity.

+This is what it looks like:

+PFM:

+- create:
+  - create the file and of course if file already exists, there would be no file created
+- destroy:
+  - destroy the file that is being created ONLY if it exists
+- open:
+  - file contains information about the counter, so it will write it to the FileHandle
+  - FileHandle will get the information (counters, file name) it needs for file manipulation.
+- close:
+  - close the FileHandle properly so that information about the counter will write back to the file